Parsa-Rajabi/CIS145/docs/syllabus.md

 ### Late Policy and Missed Items

+Labs, assignments and learning logs can be submitted up to 24 hours after the due date with a `25% penalty`.
+After 24 hours, the submission will not be accepted and a score of zero will be recorded.

-All course elements (including but limited to) labs, assignments, quizzes, weekly activities and exams are required to be submitted or completed by the specified due dates.
-Inability to adhere to these deadlines will lead to a score of zero, unless exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate documentation.
+Quizzes and exams are to be completed on the specified date and time.
+A `1% penalty` will be applied for **every minute late**.
+Missed quizzes and exams will result in a score of zero.

+Exceptions will be considered on an individual basis, subject to the approval of the instructor and supported by legitimate documentation.

 ### Remarking Policy